 Swings are probably one of the best choices for a brain break for kindergarten.
 No kid ever said no to swings or a slide!

 Take a run around the block to get your heart beating and blood pumping!
 And if you have company, a walk around the neighbourhood park with a quick chat is equally rejuvenating.

 Just the right kind of brain break for middle school kids.

 6. Play Catches

-Yet another fun way to give your child (and you!) a good brain break is to indulge in a short game of catches.
+Yet another fun way to recharge your child (and you!) is to indulge in a short game of catches.
 To make it more interesting, keep a score or play with two balls.

 7. Nature Walk

 Nature Walk in gardens or green spaces has a calming effect on mind and is well documented for its positive effects on mental health of young children.

 If you have a garden in your house or nearby, make use of it and let your child go for a barefoot stroll in the grass.
 Bonus points for rolling or animals walking on the grass!